department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/profile/sprints-81-90.md

 **PM**

 - Staging review
-- Privacy review

 **Design - Christina**

 - Updates from QA, if needed
-- UAT (only if there are no outstanding QA/staging review/privacy review updates)
+- Internal UAT (only if there are no outstanding QA/staging review/privacy review updates)

 **FE - Adam**